Elytriff/Capstone-2024RTT62/README.md

 # Qvainside Tour Agency Webpage

-This is a sample for a webpage that accept tours  requests and manage the users reservations.
+This is a sample for a webpage that accepts tours requests and manages the users reservations.

 #### Technologies and progamming languages used